cchitsiang/awesome-stars/topics.md

 - [dagger/dagger](https://github.com/dagger/dagger) - An open-source runtime for composable workflows.
 Great for AI agents and CI/CD.
 - [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - AI's query engine - Platform for building AI that can answer questions over large scale federated data. - The only MCP Server you'll ever need
 - [babysor/MockingBird](https://github.com/babysor/MockingBird) - 🚀AI拟声: 5秒内克隆您的声音并生成任意语音内容 Clone a voice in 5 seconds to generate arbitrary speech in real-time
-- [databendlabs/databend](https://github.com/databendlabs/databend) - 𝗗𝗮𝘁𝗮, 𝗔𝗻𝗮𝗹𝘆𝘁𝗶𝗰𝘀 & 𝗔𝗜.
-Modern alternative to Snowflake.
-Cost-effective and simple for massive-scale analytics. https://databend.com
+- [databendlabs/databend](https://github.com/databendlabs/databend) - 𝗔𝗜-𝗡𝗮𝘁𝗶𝘃𝗲 𝗗𝗮𝘁𝗮 𝗪𝗮𝗿𝗲𝗵𝗼𝘂𝘀𝗲.
+Open-source Snowflake alternative.
+Proven at petabyte scale with enterprise performance.
+Built for multimodal analytics. https://databend.com
 - [visenger/awesome-mlops](https://github.com/visenger/awesome-mlops) - A curated list of references for MLOps
 - [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.
 - [onepanelio/onepanel](https://github.com/onepanelio/onepanel) - The open source, end-to-end computer vision platform.
 Label, build, train, tune, deploy and automate in a unified platform that runs on any cloud and on-premises.